Last updated: 7 months ago

 I do believe this is a really interesting topic and that it is important to cover it because the pitfall of COW is not going to magically fix itself with the appearance of a new keyword, developers will need to know what is under the hood and when they should or should not worry about this performance issues, and how they can fix it.

-This a technical talk which is rich in content so it should last at least 40 minutes.
+This technical talk is rich in content so it should last at least 40 minutes.
 But some parts can be cut out to fulfil the time requirement.